lelepado01/FoundationModel4ClimateNotes/src/ipcc_ar6.md

 Policies implemented by the end of 2020 are projected to result in higher global GHG emissions in 2030 than emissions implied by NDCs, indicating an ‘implementation gap’.

-### B. Future Climate Change, Risks, and Long-Term Responses
+## Future Climate Change, Risks, and Long-Term Responses

 Continued greenhouse gas emissions will lead to increasing global warming, with the best estimate of reaching 1.5°C in the near term in considered scenarios and modelled pathways.
 Every increment of global warming will intensify multiple and concurrent hazards.